HTTP Server

 http.ListenAndServe(":8090", nil)

-is an HTTP handler function that iterates over the request headers and writes them to the response writer.In the
+hellois an HTTP handler function that writes the string "hello\n" to the response writer (w).headersis an HTTP handler function that iterates over the request headers and writes them to the response writer.In the

-paths are registered with their corresponding handler functions usinghttp.HandleFunc
+/helloand/headerspaths are registered with their corresponding handler functions usinghttp.HandleFunc.The server is started using

 Last updated